CKSparc/Doodler/README.md

 # How To Use It
 ##### Download or clone the project, and open project in android studios.
 Once loaded select run to load app onto emulator or phone.
+###### Once the application is ran on emulator or phone, you can immediatly start drawing with your fingertips.
+If you tap the Floating Action Button (FAB) a color picker dialog should appear, allowing you to select a color by RGB or by HEX #

+`

 ```